You Learn: Live performances and other versions

+Entertainment Weekly's Beth Johnson, in a review of the album, described the track as "rich", while Robert Christgau highlighted it in his review of the album.

 Covers

 The Bacon Brothers covered "You Learn" on their 2014 release, 36 Cents.

-The American TV series Glee used this song in a mashup with Carole King's You've Got a Friend for the season six episode "Jagged Little Tapestry", a tribute to both King's album Tapestry and Morisette's Jagged Little Pill.
-It was performed by Rachel Berry (Lea Michele), Santana Lopez (Naya Rivera), Brittany Pierce (Heather Morris), Tina Cohen-Chang (Jenna Ushkowitz), Quinn Fabray (Dianna Agron), and Kurt Hummel (Chris Colfer) with their almamater high school's glee club.
+The American TV series Glee used this song in a mashup with Carole King's You've Got a Friend for the season six episode "Jagged Little Tapestry", a tribute to King's album Tapestry and Morisette's Jagged Little Pill.
+It was performed by Rachel Berry (Lea Michele), Santana Lopez (Naya Rivera), Brittany Pierce (Heather Morris), Tina Cohen-Chang (Jenna Ushkowitz), Quinn Fabray (Dianna Agron), and Kurt Hummel (Chris Colfer) with their alma mater high school's glee club.

 Track listings

 "Your House" was recorded at Ebisu Garden Hall on November 4, 1995.
 "Wake Up" was recorded in Los Angeles on November 12, 1995.